open-telemetry/opentelemetry.io/content/en/docs/concepts/sdk-configuration/otlp-exporter-configuration.md

 ### `OTEL_EXPORTER_OTLP_METRICS_ENDPOINT`

 Endpoint URL for metric data only, with an optionally-specified port number.
-Must end with `v1/metrics` if using OTLP/HTTP.
+Typically ends with `v1/metrics` when using OTLP/HTTP.

 **Default value:**